ShadowPlayer34/TimetabelIOS/README.md

 # TimetableApp for IOS
 <h2>What is it?</h2>
 <p>This app is for students who need a good and beautiful timetable app.
-It was created for the reason that my university didn’t make an application and it’s very inconvenient to track the schedule, so I decided to combine my Swift learning with the useful one and create this application</p>
+It was created for the reason that my university didn’t make an application and it’s very inconvenient to track the schedule, so I decided to combine my Swift learning with the useful one and create this application with the ability to turn on background music:)</p>
 <h2>Installation</h2>
 <p>Unfortunately, a full installation is not possible now, because this application is not posted in the AppStore.
 But if you really want to try it, then you should:</p>
   <ol>